 RIFKINS'S FESTIVAL was bitter sweet for me.
-It is this could be the last film Woody Allen will make, his years long battle concerning what happened with his daughter finally making it nigh impossible for him to find financing for his projects (though apparently he has a new film in the works).
+This could be the last film Woody Allen will make.
+His years long battle concerning what happened with his daughter finally making it nigh impossible for him to find financing for his projects (though apparently he has a new film in the works).
 Never mind that his last few films have been terrible, with A RAINY DAY IN NEW YORK being an absolute disaster unconnected to reality.
 It is also a film that had Woody had a collaborator might have actually been a return of form.

 The plot of the film has Wallace Shawn playing Rifkin, a one time film professor now frustrated novelist.
 He heads to the San Sebastian Film Festival with his wife Gina Gershon, who is doing the PR for a French actor with whom he suspects she is having an affair.
 While there he strikes up a friendship with a married therapist.